dwyl/phoenix-content-negotiation-tutorial/README.md

 a different _representation_ of the content can be returned.

-If the concept of HTTP content negotiation is new to you, we suggest you read the detailed article on MDN: https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation
+If the concept of HTTP content negotiation is new to you, we suggest you read the detailed article on MDN (5 mins): https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation

 ### _Try_ It! 💻

 _Before_ you attempt to follow the example,
-Try the Heroku example version so you know what to expect:
+Try the Heroku example version so you know what to expect.

 #### Browser 📱

 Visit:

+Random

+By ID: